 Your elbow may be swollen, red, or painful.
 Your elbow, arm, and hand may feel weak, numb, or tingly.
 When the bones are out of place, your elbow may not have its normal shape.
 You may not be able to move the injured elbow very well.

 How is an elbow dislocation diagnosed?

-Your caregiver will examine your arm and elbow.
+Your healthcare provider will examine your arm and elbow.
 He will also ask questions about how your injury happened.
 You may need an x-ray of your elbow.

 How is elbow dislocation treated?

 - NSAIDs help decrease swelling and pain or fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow directions.